Calendar (see what's on!)

 MANDATORY (must bring every day)

-• School hat with name clearly labeled
+• School hat with name clearly labelled

 • Lunch box with packed lunch and recess

-• Wear full school uniform including school jumper
+• Wear full school uniform including school jumper and black shoes

 OPTIONAL